fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 With the [recommended API](https://github.com/reactwg/react-18/discussions/22#discussion-3385743), either method will result in a single render on server side (in a sense that we won't throw away previously rendered parts).

-With Suspense in general, we will render a component only if its data is ready, because if it's not, the component will suspend, and we will retry rendering when the data is ready.
+With Suspense in general, we will render a component only if its data is ready, because if it's not, the component will suspend, and we will try again when the data is ready.

 All other mentioned pros and cons will remain the same.